-Holt Colony is not located within the Environmentally Significant Area, as identified on map A4 of the MDP.
+Holt Colony's CFO is not located within the Environmentally Significant Area, as identified on map A4 of the MDP.

 Policy 7.3.4 states that the NRCB has jurisdiction over CFOs, and that all CFOs must meet AOPA's requirements, specifically MDS and land base requirements.
-This is not a specific land use provision, but is a statement of law and jurisdiction.
-Holt Colony's application meets these requirements.
+This is not a specific land use provision but is a statement of law and jurisdiction.
+As noted in section 6 of this decision summary, Holt Colony's application meets these requirements.